laurilehmijoki/s3_website/README.md

 * Set HTTP redirects for your website
 * (for other features, see the documentation below)

+`s3_website` automatically supports [Jekyll](http://jekyllrb.com) and
+[Nanoc](http://nanoc.ws) by recognising their output directories (*_site* for Jekyll and *public/output* for Nanoc).
+If your website resides in some other directory, you can point the directory to `s3_website` with a parameter.
+See `s3_website help push` for more info.

 ## Install

-<span style="color: yellow">This project is still on beta level.
-Expect backward
+This project is still on beta level.
+Expect backward incompatible changes.
-incompatible changes.</span>

     gem install s3_website